jerturowetz/docker-wordpress/README.md

 ## Quick-start

-- Clone or download this package
+- Clone or download this repo
-- point `wordpress.develop` to your docker machine ip in your system's hosts file (usually localhost)
+- in your system's hosts file, point `wordpress.develop` to your docker machine ip (usually localhost)
-- run `export COMPOSE_CONVERT_WINDOWS_PATHS=1` if you're on Windows because present version of Docker is f-ed
+- if on windows, run `export COMPOSE_CONVERT_WINDOWS_PATHS=1` (present version of Docker is f-ed)
-- run `docker-compose up`
+- run `docker-compose up` (and wait a moment)
-- run `. docker-compose-after.sh` to install WordPress from scratch
+- run `. docker-compose-after.sh`

+## Using linting tools

+Use `npm install` or `yarn install` to install node deps locally

+## Using wp-cli

+The wp-cli container is defined in `docker-compose.yml`.
+It is designed to run a single action and die (re stability, re the docker way of things).
+Accessing the machine via docker-compose is pretty straightforward:

+    # docker-compose run --rm wp-cli wp some-command
+    # For example:
+    docker-compose run --rm wp-cli wp plugin list

+You can find a bunch of examples on how to run the wp-cli container in `docker-compose-after.sh` which is also a good place to store always-use commands (like the db rename task you'll need to run on each fresh `docker-compose up`).

+Please note the use of the `--rm` tag, which guarantees that the container will be killed once your command has completed and not create an orphaned container.

 ## Other things you might wanna do

-Change you dev url
+Change you dev url:

 - edit the wordpress container entry in `docker-compose.yml` to whatever url you like
 - adjust your systems hosts file to suit
+- reload the everything

 To load in an existing database: